Culture For Health And Wellbeing

 Understanding and Resisting School Exclusion through the Education Justice Lab

-The Education Justice Lab (EJL) is a program aimed at backing Aboriginal and Torres Strait Islander youth to address school exclusion utilising Youth Participatory Action Research (YPAR)…
+The Education Justice Lab (EJL) is a program directed towards addressing school exclusion utilising Youth Participatory Action Research (YPAR) and Indigenist methodologies.
+It positions Aboriginal and…

 View research